khudgins/documentation/agent/proxy/operations.rst

-For example, using the setup and addresses in the last section, the firewall rule that forwards ``4.3.2.1:2002`` to ``10.1.2.3:2002`` should be enhanced to only forward traffic from enStratus source IPs.
+For example, using the setup and addresses in the last section, the firewall rule that forwards ``4.3.2.1:2002`` to ``10.1.2.3:2002`` should be enhanced to only forward traffic from Enstratius source IPs.

 The acceptable ranges include any source IPs that dispatcher, monitor, or worker traffic appears from.
 This is especially important in the case where this